MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Controls how Google Chrome prints on Windows.
+  Controls how Microsoft Edge prints on Windows.

 When printing to a non-PostScript printer on Windows, sometimes print jobs need to be rasterized to print correctly.

-If you set this policy to 'Full' or don't configure it, Google Chrome will do full page rasterization if necessary.
+If you set this policy to 'Full' or don't configure it, Microsoft Edge will do full page rasterization if necessary.

-If you set this policy to 'Fast', Google Chrome will reduce the amount of rasterization which can help reduce print job sizes and increase printing speed.
+If you set this policy to 'Fast', Microsoft Edge will reduce the amount of rasterization which can help reduce print job sizes and increase printing speed.

 Policy options mapping: